makomweb/curious-moon-exercise/README.md

 I decided to use a shared folder (between the Windows Host and the Docker container) to store the implementation files.

 `docker run --volume //c/Workspace/curious-moon-exercise:/home/curious -d -p 5432:5432 --name curious-moon-exercise -e POSTGRES_PASSWORD=mysecretpassword postgres`

-The advantage is that I can use VSCode and the Git tools I am familiar with - without additional installation steps - because they are already on my machine.

 If you want to run the Docker container without the mounted folder you can use the following command: